 The sun is shining.
-Diapers are fluttering on the line.
+Diapers are fluttering on the clothesline.
 Birds are sweetly chirping in the rustling leaves of the trees.
-You get the picture….summer is here!
-Ahhh…summer…my favorite time of year.
-Give me 100 degree weather, some sunglasses, Episencial sunscreen and a pool to play in.
+You get the picture, summer is here!
+My favorite time of year.
+Give me 100-degrees weather, sunglasses, sunscreen, and a pool to play in.

 I am often asked, “How do reusable swim diapers work?”
 The short answer is, “They work just like disposable swim diapers.”
 They are not absorbent.
 They are just made to catch accidents.
 Reusable swim diapers are specifically made to withstand repeated exposure to chlorine, and because they are not absorbent, they will not weigh your baby down in the water.

 I like to have two reusable swim diapers so there is a backup just in case we need a diaper change at the pool.
 Luckily, I have my Bonfire Red AppleCheeks swim diaper that my daughter used last year.
 My son can wear it this year.
 I spared him her Pink Flowers Imse Vimse swim diaper and bought him a “manly” Black Lizard Imse Vimse this year.